canonical/discourse-k8s-operator/docs/how-to/contribute.md

 ```shell
 charmcraft pack
 ```
-For the integration tests (and also to deploy the charm locally), the synapse and synapse-nginx images are required in the microk8s registry.
+For the integration tests (and also to deploy the charm locally), the discourse image is required in the microk8s registry.
 To enable it:

 ```shell
     microk8s enable registry